Indigenous Acknowledgement: “The Ring”

-Ryerson is committed to actively fulfilling the recommendations identified by PDF fileTruth and Reconciliation at Ryerson University report.
-As part of this effort, we are undertaking the design and implementation of a physical marker that acknowledges the Indigenous histories of the land where Ryerson now resides, recognizes the truth of Indigenous narratives, and celebrates the ongoing contributions of Indigenous cultures to the social fabric of our community.
+Ryerson is committed to actively fulfilling the recommendations identified by the 2018 PDF fileTruth and Reconciliation at Ryerson University report.
+As part of this effort, the university community conceived a public art installation to acknowledge the Indigenous histories of the land where the institution now resides, recognize the truth of Indigenous narratives and celebrate the ongoing contributions of Indigenous cultures to the social fabric of our community.

 Working design sessions

 The sculpture was designed by Matthew Hickey and Jacqueline Daniel of Two Row Architect, external link, an Indigenous-owned and operated firm located on the Six Nations of the Grand River reserve.
 The firm is focused on guiding the realignment of mainstream ways of thinking on their journey towards Indigenous ways of knowing, being, design and architecture.

 The Ring’s graphics incorporate the animal symbols for the Seven Grandparent teachings, representing: Humility, Courage, Honesty, Wisdom, Truth, Respect and Love.
 The design is not connected to a specific Indigenous tradition, but carries several attributes that will resonate with many Indigenous traditions.
 It is intended to show respect for all Indigenous ways in North America.

 The Ring was manufactured by Mariani Metal Fabricators, external link in Etobicoke, Ontario.
 Mariani Metal is a family-owned, Canadian based company whose excellence in metal fabrication and design can be seen in projects across North America.